prabi-dhi/product_recommendation_system/README.md

 # Product-recommendation-system

-this project recommends the product using collabritive filtering
+This project recommends the product using collabrative filtering

 ## Installation
-you must have to install
+installion required:

 ```bash
   numpy